sunsided/epimelitis/README.md

 - ... that runs on **Alpine Linux**
 - ... on a **Raspberry Pi**

+For this experiment I'll be using a Raspberry Pi 5 with a 256 GB class A2 microSD card (it was cheap).

-Okay, here me out:
+Okay, hear me out:

 <div align="center"/>
     <img alt="Crazy Guy suggesting Kubernetes" src="docs/images/aliens.jpg">
 </div>

-For this experiment I'll be using a Raspberry Pi 5 with a 256 GB microSD card (class A2).

 ## Table of Contents